Renault Estafette: History

 In the summer of 1944 the French Ministry of Industrial Production set out a prescriptive plan to make the most of scarce resources for the post war motor industry.
 It was headed by Paul-Marie Pons and so it was known as the Plan Pons.
 Under the Plan Pons, Peugeot, Renault and Chenard & Walcker were restricted to making vans for 1000–1400 kg while Citroën was to make small trucks for 2 and 3.5 tonnes.

 However, Pierre-Jules Boulanger at Citroën ignored the Plan Pons and went ahead with the design of the Citroën H Van, which launched in 1947.
 This unitary body with no separate frame design, with four-wheel independent suspension, and front-wheel drive, offered a powerful motor, capacity, and an exceptionally low loading floor.
 It was an immediate success, and continued in production to 1981.

 Renault obeyed the Plan Pons instructions and designed the 206 E1 following general pre-war design ideas.
 It had a fixed chassis onto which the van body was bolted and the body was made by fitting metal panels to a wooden frame.
 This old-fashioned method paid off in terms of the time it took to build and overall production costs, because at the time stamped body panels were relatively expensive and it also saved weight.
 In this period of material shortages Renault did the best they could and the 1000 kg as it became known was a success, but not on the scale of Citroën's H Series that was selling to small businesses such as shop keepers and tradesmen.
 It was for this reason that Renault decided to fill the gap between the 300 kg Renault Juvaquatre and the 1000 kg 206 E1.
-The Estafette was Renault's first mid-size panel van (considering the 1000kg and Galion were heavier and came much earlier) after the end of the Renault Colorale van that had ended production in 1957, and left for 2 years without a successor, until the Estafette came over.
+This position was previously held by the Renault Colorale van that had ended production in 1957, and left for 2 years without a successor, until the Estafette came over.

 It was clear that they needed a front-wheel-drive van, but the company had just signed up to a policy of rear-engined, rear-drive models with the 4cv and the Dauphine, then under development for 1957.
 The only example of a rear-engined van was the Volkswagen Type 2, and it did not offer load-space or a low floor to rival the Citroën.
 Reluctantly Fernand Picard, the designer of the 4cv, agreed to give the go-ahead to the team headed by Guy Grosset-Grange to try something new.
 As a question of production logic, they had to use existing Renault parts, and that meant the new engine being developed for the Dauphine, but adapting it for a front drive van was not simply a matter of moving it and turning it around, and therefore they had to match it to a new gearbox, which gave them the opportunity to choose gear ratios to suit the van's needs.